 This is where xc is useful.
-It is defined, for definite integrals, as a high precision version of the distance from x to the nearest endpoint.
+It is defined, for definite integrals, as a high precision version of the distance from x to the nearest endpoint - a - x or b - x for a lower endpoint a and an upper endpoint b.
 To make use of this for the beta integral, the integrand can be re-coded: